danleavitt0/9dots.io-pages/Oo4Lmp3.md

 id: "danleavitt0-Oo4Lmp3"
 image: "http://uploads.9dots.io/Oo4SZjs_md.jpg"
 fullImage: "http://uploads.9dots.io/Oo4SZjs_lrg.jpg"
+objective:
-objective: "SWBAT define Newton's third law of physics, and explain why the flight of a projectile is parabolic."
+  - "Define Newton's third law of physics"
+  - Explain why the flight of a projectile is parabolic
-blurb: "Students will design #rockets to achieve maximum distance and learn about parabolic flight. #NGSS-3-5-ETS1-1 #NGSS-MS-ETS1-2 #NGSS-MS-PS2-2"
+blurb: "Students learn about projectile flight by creating a rocket out of paper and index cards.
+Introduce students to projectile motion by showing a video of pumpkin chunkin.
+Next, explain to students the different physics concepts that affect projectile flight.
+Students demonstrate learning by creating rockets and determining the optimal launch angle for their projectile. #NGSS-3-5-ETS1-1 #NGSS-MS-ETS1-2 #NGSS-MS-PS2-2"
 attachments:
   - path: "http://uploads.9dots.io/Ou0fJHP.pptx"
     name: StompRockets.pptx